rvankoert/loghi/README.md

 ```text
 GPU=-1
 ```
 It will then run on CPU, which will be very slow.
+If you are using the pretrained model and run on CPU: please make sure to download the Loghi-htr model starting with "float32-".
+This will run faster on CPU than the default mixed_float16 models.

 Save the file and run it: